-Pumpkin pie is a thing of beauty and a nostalgia-filled treat that many Americans looks forward to when the fall season comes around.
-In the 1930s, spice manufacturers substituted the long list of spices that went into the pie into just one blend that made things easier for bakers This blend is still an integral part of households across North America in particular.
+Pumpkin pie is a thing of beauty and a nostalgia-filled treat that every American looks forward to when the fall season arrives.
+In the 1930s, spice manufacturers condensed the long list of spices that traditionally went into the pie into a single blend, simplifying things for bakers.
+This blend remains an integral part of American and Canadian households.

 Pumpkin Spice Marketing: Beyond Starbucks

 While not all of these have been a raging success, they have generated substantial sales for the brands by playing on customer’s curiosity.
-And it is always better to have a moderately successful holiday product than have nothing at all.
+And it is always better to have a moderately successful holiday product than having nothing at all.